Travel The World

 Brazillian Carnival in Recife: Local and Free

-Recife’s carnival might not be as famous, but it’s loved by locals for being free and a bit more low-key.
+Recife’s carnival might not be as famous, but it’s loved by locals for being free and considered to be the “carnival of the people”.
 It’s all about local music and dance, especially frevo, a high-energy rhythm unique to this region.

 No matter where you go, Carnival in Brazil is an unforgettable experience.
 Each city has its own unique flavor, so whether you’re down to party hard in Salvador, get fancy in Rio, or chill with the locals in Recife, there’s a carnival with your name on it!